bartverdonck/UGChordstoFlats/README.md

 [Back to top](#table-of-contents)

 # Known bugs and shortcomings
-## New version

 - The javascript event onMouseOver will reset the chord names to their original value in the new tab interface.
 This has something to do with external code.
 - Clicking a previously opened chord diagram with the changed name will revert the chord's name to the original value within the chord diagram.

-## EVO
-- The chord diagrams will not display on the EVO version; however, the chord names will not change either.
-- EVO is now deprecated.

-## Both
-- The code's set of chord names is severely limited and is not at all exhaustive.
-Example: E, Emaj, EM, and Emajor all will display E major chords (notes E-G#-B), but only chord of the first format are supported.
-- This is a simple text replacement algorithm.
-As such, replacing "B" with "Cb" will result in chords that are shifted one character to the right.
-This is similar to what happens with the transposition function as it currently functions on the site.
-(Dm-Bb-Gm takes fewer characters than Fm-Db-Bbm etc.) This is related to unchanged `span` sizes.

 [Back to top](#table-of-contents)